By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Humberside airport accident claims.

 - Having an accident with your baggage caused by the state of the luggage carousel and the luggage carts

-- Having an accident involving the airports transport buses
+- Having an accident involving the airport’s transport buses

-- Having an accident caused by the state of the airports lifts and escalators
+- Having an accident caused by the state of the airport’s lifts and escalators

-- Having an accident caused by the state of a bar or restaurant, or having a allergic reaction or a case of food poisoning caused by the state of the food you were served.
+- Having an accident caused by the state of a bar or restaurant, or having an allergic reaction or a case of food poisoning caused by the state of the food you were served.

 - Having an accident at work while working at the airport due to negligence of your employer towards health and safety.

-Injuries caused by accidents at airport can vary from minor cuts and bruises to life changing and life threatening injuries.
+Injuries caused by accidents at the airport can vary from minor cuts and bruises to life changing and life threatening injuries.

-Tripping and falling might seem like a strange type of accident to make a personal injury claim for, but in fact may trips, slips and falls are preventable.
+Tripping and falling might seem like a strange type of accident to make a personal injury claim for, but in fact, many trips, slips and falls are preventable.
 Proper maintenance and cleaning of the airport and its facilities can ensure that things like ripped carpets and linoleum, wet patches of floor, ice and other hazards don’t pose a threat of causing people to fall over.
 Accidents can also be caused if the airports lighting is insufficient to help people spot tripping or slipping hazards.
 The airport also needs to make sure that its car park and its pavements are in good condition, as broken or uneven pavements and tarmac with potholes can cause people to trip and fall.
 If you trip or slip and fall on something that should not have been there and which you weren’t responsible for, then the airport could have breached its duty of care and you could be owed compensation.
-Feel free to read this guide for more information on trip, slip and fall claims.
+Feel free to read this slip trip and fall guide for more information on trip, slip and fall claims.

-The airports baggage facilities may include trolleys that can be hired for carting your own luggage around as well as baggage carousels for collecting your luggage when you arrive.
+The airport’s baggage facilities may include trolleys that can be hired for carting your own luggage around as well as baggage carousels for collecting your luggage when you arrive.
 These facilities need to be kept up and maintained to a certain standard in order to be safe.
 Accidents can be caused by faulty or overloaded trolleys or by trolleys that are being used by people who aren’t paying attention to where they are going.